 The Employee Transportation Co-ordinator (ETC) is an employee responsible for the development and implementation of TDM at a workplace.
 The majority of the 182 Californian ETCs surveyed by Wachs and Giuliano (1992) were the sole employee in their organisation responsible for the implementation of their employee transport plan, and the job had been assigned to them rather than their having selected it.
-Most were female and in a relatively junior position, and while organisationally the majority (51%) were located and a realistic day of the second state of the second is a specific second of a second s in personnel sections, the rest were scattered over a wide range of other departments.
-Over 40% of those surveyed were unable to devote more than 10% of their time to ETCrelated work.
+Most were female and in a relatively junior position, and while organisationally the majority (51%) were located in personnel sections, the rest were scattered over a wide range of other departments.
+Over 40% of those surveyed were unable to devote more than 10% of their time to ETC-related work.
 This implies that in many cases management had taken a fairly casual approach to the creation of the position and not given much thought to the time required to do the job properly.
 The survey was conducted in an area where workplace TDM was mandatory; had a similar survey been conducted in an area where it was voluntary, a different picture may have emerged, since only those employers who valued workplace TDM would have created the post of ETC in their organisation.